flschr/mbplugin-maps/README.md

 <img src="logo.png" alt="Map embeds for Micro.blog" width="200">

 This plugin provides a privacy-friendly shortcode for embedding interactive maps into Micro.blog posts.
-It uses Leaflet together with OpenStreetMap tiles so that no API key is required.
-An optional privacy notice overlay can be shown on top of the map.
+It uses Leaflet together with OpenStreetMap, and Geoapify to generate preview static preview images of the embedded map, and after a click on the map, loads an embedded OSM map.
+An optional privacy notice overlay can be shown on the static preview image.

 ## Usage